Design Research in Action

 01 Discovery & Diagnosis

-Understanding the System: We start with market analysis, competitor reviews, and desk research (like literature reviews).
+Understanding the System: Starting with market analysis, competitor reviews, and desk research (like literature reviews).

-Stakeholder Mapping: I conduct in-depth interviews and workshops with everyone who touches the project—from owners and managers to cleaners, teachers, and service deliverers.
+Stakeholder Mapping: I conduct in-depth interviews and workshops with everyone involved in the project— from owners and managers to cleaners, teachers, and service deliverers.

-Methods in Play: We use a custom mix of tools: group workshops, shadowing, observation, and custom activities to uncover insights they may not even realize were important.
+Mixture of Methods: Using a custom mix of tools: group workshops, shadowing, observation, and custom activities to uncover insights clients may not have realised were important.

-Once the client's goals are clear, we go out and talk to the people who will actually use the solution.
+Once the client's goals are clear, the fun begins- talking to the people who will actually use the solution.

 02 Deep Dive: Getting to Know the User